shubhomoydas/dcgan_no_gpu/README.md

 Modifying the original DCGAN Code
 ------------
-Much of the following code has been copied over from: https://github.com/Newmu/dcgan_code in order to make this file self-contained.
+Much of the code in mnist_train_cond_dcgan_no_gpu.py has been copied over from: https://github.com/Newmu/dcgan_code in order to make it self-contained.
 This file (mnist_train_cond_dcgan_no_gpu.py) only illustrates the small bits you need to replace for DCGAN to work without GPU.
 To run full DCGAN, you *will* need to get the entire original code first.
 Follow these steps:

 1. Checkout DCGAN code from https://github.com/Newmu/dcgan_code